BethMassi/VolumeMount/LIFECYCLE.md

 - `volumemount-blazor-uploads` - Stores user-uploaded images

 ### Accessing the Deployed Application

+Aspire will display the URLs in the output from the `aspire deploy` command.
+In this example, you can also access the containers from Docker Desktop.

 1. **View Containers in Docker Desktop** - All services appear in the Containers tab
 2. **Access Blazor Web App** - Navigate to `http://localhost:8080` (or configured port)